PSA: Controlling Crohn's disease with a keto / carnivore diet

 Conclusion

-If you are having difficulties with Crohn's disease, I suggest giving keto or carnivore a shot.
+If you are having difficulties with Crohn's or some other inflammatory disease, I suggest giving keto or carnivore a shot.
 It's not that bad, just make sure you include protein and fat in every meal, and you won't feel hungry.
-If it is going to work, my experience is that you'll start seeing tangible improvements after two weeks, ramping up over perhaps four.
-Frankly, the hardest part about keto is that normies think you'll immediately drop dead if you don't eat your carbs.
-You need to say no thank you and stay the course.
+If it is going to work, my experience is that you'll start seeing substantial improvements after two weeks, ramping up over perhaps four.

 Try it for a month.
 If it doesn't work, you can always dump it and order a couple of pizzas, right?